What do Tier 2 sponsor licence holders need to be aware of during the COVID-19 crisis?

 Only where there is specific guidance or exemptions from the Home Office should sponsors deviate from their usual processes, as we detail below.

-Tier 2 compliance rules relaxed
+Temporary Tier 2 compliance changes

 The Home Office has advised that sponsor reporting duties have been relaxed in relation to Tier 2 visa absences and sponsored workers working from home.